userfrosting/learn/pages/04.installation/01.requirements/02.essential-tools-for-php/docs.md

 ## npm

 npm stands for **N**ode **P**ackage **M**anager. npm is to Node.js as Composer is to PHP - it is used to grab the various Node packages that are required by UserFrosting's installation and build tools.
 When you installed Node, it should have automatically installed npm as well.
-However, we still recommend updating npm (if unable to update, any version later than 6.14 will suffice):
+However, we still recommend updating npm (if unable to update, any version later than 7 should work):

 ```bash
 $ npm install npm@latest -g